 I am SO excited about today's post!
 Over the last few months we have had quite a few questions come in about participating in an IVF Clinical Trial and today I am spilling all of the beans about what that was like!
 (The Clinical Trial portion of our IVF Cycle is over!
 But no results to share yet -- still waiting… welcome to the world of infertility where you just wait and wait and wait) I'm going to answer a few of the questions we got repeatedly in a Q&A form and then also talk a little bit about my experience and overall feelings about the Clinical Trial.
-And then I have exciting news about an IVF Treatment Giveaway with Reproductive Care Center (located in Sandy, Utah) at the end that you will NOT want to miss!

 Q: How did you find out about the Clinical Trial?